AlvaroGS7/DevOpsLearning/BestPractices/GoodPractices.md

  - **Maintain clear and comprehensive documentation for your playbooks**, including their purpose, usage instructions, variable definitions, and any specific requirements.
  - It is suggested that you define groups based on purpose of the **host** (roles) and also **geography** or datacenter location (if applicable)
  - **Using the "state" parameter.** The `state` parameter is optional to a lot of modules.
 Whether `state=present` or `state=absent`, it’s always best to leave that parameter in your playbooks to make it clear.
+ - Use official documentation.
+You can find it here: https://docs.ansible.com

 ## Docker
 ![Docker IMG](https://francofernando.com/assets/img/blog/frameworks/docker/docker.png)